A regional coalition

 Transforming culture & systems

 for a healthier region.

 Our goal is to secure public funding and advance policy that supports TOGETHER Bay Area’s mission and our members’ projects by harnessing the collective power of our large and diverse coalition.

 Regional Habitat Goals

 Our goal is to facilitate the conservation of 50% of the Bay Area’s lands by 2050 by collaboratively setting regional goals that support local conservation and help achieve state-level strategies.

 Our goal is to build relationships that will support the environmental and social changes required for resilient lands and communities.
 By increasing collaboration, we improve our ability to respond to challenges and rise to opportunities.

 Working towards resilience

-We use “resilience” to express our coalition’s goals of a) preventing the loss and/or degradation of land, b) supporting ecological functioning, and c) connecting people to the land.
+We use “climate resilience” to express our coalition’s goals of a) preventing the loss and/or degradation of land, b) supporting ecological functioning, c) connecting people to the land, and d) fostering a network of professionals and practitioners who collaborate to challenges and opportunities.
 We focus on resilience – an ability to recover from or adjust easily to misfortune or change (Merriam Webster) – because it is essential in the 21st century.